 Fee: 19.8% ($7.50 for listings under $50)

 We figured we’d mention ThredUp for those who want the easiest way to sell used clothes, but don’t care about making a good profit.
 Unfortunately, ThredUp gives pretty bad payouts.
+If you want to learn more you can check out our in-depth review.

 Basically, they send you an empty bag, and you just fill it up with items that you don’t want and leave it outside for the postman to pick up.
 Then, they look through the products and let you know what they can pay you for them (they are very strict about what they accept – they often don’t even accept items that are perfectly good).
 The worst part?
 If you don’t agree with their rates, YOU have to pay for them to ship your clothes back to you.